 After exiting we strolled down the street and within a few blocks, there was Doubleday Field, which is on the spot of farmer Phinney’s pasture.
 First constructed in 1924, the ballpark today seats just under 10,000 and is right out of The Natural.
 From 1940-2007, two Major League teams would meet here in an exhibition game during the Hall’s induction weekend.
 Today it’s used by the local high school and American Legion teams.
 One would think it would be a great town for a minor league team, but the field has no lights.
 It’s rustic and doesn’t have much in the way of amenities, but it would be a great place to play baseball, that’s for sure.

 Next to the ballpark is a place where you can take some cuts in batting cages against pitching machines.
 Like the ballpark, it’s old-school, and cheap.
 Five bucks gets you ten pitches in one of four different cages, with each machine throwing a different pitch.
 Both of us took a turn; I went through all four.
 I had not faced any kind of baseball pitching, human or mechanical, in a very long time.
 The fastball machine blew every pitch right by me, although I fouled a couple off, but against the breaking ball machines I did pretty well.
-Oddly enough, as a kid I could hit fastballs pretty well but had trouble against the breaking ball, one reason I chose not to play ball in high school, one of those decisions I wish I could take back.
+Oddly enough, as a kid I could hit fastballs pretty well but had trouble against the breaking ball, one reason I chose not to play ball in high school ( and one of several early decisions I wish I could take back).

 It had been a big afternoon, but it wasn’t over yet.
 There was a cemetery on the edge of town, and Alan wanted to take a look at it.
 We had to drive it because it was more of a hike than we wanted at that point, but it was worth the effort.